matthewmueller/json-to-dom/Readme.md

 ## Motivation

-It's much more flexible and simpler than most templating / binding engines.
+It's more flexible and simpler than most templating / binding engines.

 ## Design

-* JSON-to-DOM assumes the tags you are interested in are classes and that you are looking to replace `innerText`.
+* json-to-dom assumes the tags you are interested in are classes and that you are looking to replace `innerText`.
 I'm looking for ways to make this more flexible.

 * When json-to-dom encounters an arrays, it will repeat that block, even if you don't have any tags to match: